christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - [ ] Update [tools/infrastructure/upload-github-app-secrets.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/upload-github-app-secrets.ps1) to stop accepting, displaying, or uploading webhook secrets.
 - [ ] Update [tools/infrastructure/generate-github-app-servicenow-ticket.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/generate-github-app-servicenow-ticket.ps1) so it requests an Actions-permissions app only.
 - [ ] Update conventions, deployment docs, or infra helpers as needed so the workflow can discover the Function App storage account and `default-queue` without relying on ad hoc secrets.
+- [ ] Remove or disable the remaining webhook behavior from all GitHub Apps after the queue-path deployment and Phase 4 application cleanup are complete.
 - [ ] Search `tools/infrastructure/` for webhook-era terminology and remove or rewrite it.
 - [ ] If any scripts are intended to be run in dry-run mode, execute those dry runs and inspect the output.
 - [ ] Build the solution if any shared code or settings are touched.
 - [ ] Update the checklist for this phase.
 - [ ] If this phase produced file changes, create one commit on the current branch after verification passed.
-- [ ] Feed forward tooling and wording findings into Phase 7.
+- [ ] Feed forward tooling and wording findings into Phase 6.

 ### Verification

 1. Dry-run output from updated support scripts no longer mentions webhook URL or webhook secret.
 2. Repo search under `tools/infrastructure/` confirms webhook-specific setup has been removed or intentionally deprecated, and queue-publication prerequisites are documented.
+3. GitHub App webhook behavior has been removed or disabled after the queue-path deployment and Phase 4 cleanup are complete.
-3. If shared project files were touched, `build solution` succeeds.
+4. If shared project files were touched, `build solution` succeeds.

 ### Human Intervention

 - None expected for the code and script changes themselves.
-- Human intervention may be required if validating the updated scripts depends on protected infrastructure, organizational process ownership, or credentials unavailable to the agent.
+- Human intervention may be required to apply the GitHub App webhook removal if that operational change is owned outside the repo.

 ### Approval Gate

 - None by default.
-- Add an approval gate only if script validation must run against protected shared infrastructure.
+- Add an approval gate only if GitHub App webhook removal or script validation depends on protected shared infrastructure or organizational ownership.

 ### Feed Forward